celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/reference/classes/_contractkit_src_wrappers_downtimeslasher_.downtimeslasherwrapper.md

 *Defined in [contractkit/src/wrappers/DowntimeSlasher.ts:118](https://github.com/celo-org/celo-monorepo/blob/master/packages/contractkit/src/wrappers/DowntimeSlasher.ts#L118)*

-Tests if the given validator or signer has been down in the interval.
+Tests if the given validator or signer did not sign any blocks in the interval.

 **Parameters:**